boxandav/reddit-download-bot/README.md

 This script is still in development, I am planning to add more useful features in the future.
 For now the features are these:

+- Scan posts of a subreddit or specific redditor
 - Downloads various kinds of posts (selftext, images, videos, galleries)
 - Saves downloaded posts into a directory
 	- Selftext posts are saved in **Markdown** format, whereas all media posts are saved in their respective format (gif, png...)